The following article contains detailed information on frequently asked questions in SPOTLIGHT.

 Standard Deviation: class breaks are placed above and below mean value at intervals of 1, 0.5, or 0.25 standard deviations until all the data values are included in a class.

-How do I create a map with different colors for my Trade Areas?
+How do I create a map with different colours for my Trade Areas?

-If you'd like to have multiple areas on the same map with different outline colors, please follow the steps outlined below.
+If you'd like to have multiple areas on the same map with different outline or fill colours, please follow the steps outlined below.

-1. Import each area and edit the style by following regular mapping steps.
+- Import or create your areas and edit the style by following regular mapping steps.

 How do I add street names, highways and major roads to map?